marcusbandit/gesture-commander/README.md

+# Gesture Commander

+A hand gesture recognition project built with React, TypeScript, and Vite.

+## Project Status
+🟡 **On Hold**: The project is currently on hold.
+The initial goals have been accomplished, and development will resume when new features or improvements are planned.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.